-All staff should share any low-level concerns they have with the Head of School, using the reporting procedures set out in our child protection and safeguarding policy.
+All staff should share any low-level concerns they have to the Headteacher, using the reporting procedures set out in our child protection and safeguarding policy.
 We also encourage staff to self-refer if they find themselves in a situation that could be misinterpreted.
 If staff are not sure whether behaviour would be deemed a low-level concern, we encourage staff to report it.